HHS/simpler-grants-gov/documentation/milestones/individual_milestones/static_site.md

 *If so, when will English-language content be locked?
 Then when will translation be started and completed?*

-Timeline and strategy for translation is still TBD.
+The initial process for translation is slotted for release sometime in FY24 Q1 (Oct - Dec 2023).

 ### Services going into PROD for the first time
 <!-- Required -->